FAQ

 PSE&G is the owner of the property.
 Shell is not aware of any plans for its future use.

-How will the site be graded and finished after the remediation is completed?
+How was the site graded and finished after the remediation wascompleted?

 The site has been restored to the original site grade with clean fill and gravel.